CyrusOfEden/llegos/essays/01_09_2024_launch/tweets.md

 **Tweet 1**
 We're thrilled to announce the alpha release of Llegos, a domain specific library for designing multi-agent systems in Python led by @CyrusofEden.

-Llegos in a nutshell: llegos.Actors are containers for your agents, and llegos.Actors send llegos.Messages and share llegos.Objects in llegos.Scenes.
+Llegos in a nutshell: llegos.Actors are containers for your agents, and llegos.Actors send llegos.Messages and share llegos.Objects in llegos.Networks.

 Described by an early contributor as "More of a PyTorch, less of a Keras"